efxtv/kexf/readme.md

 Step 3<br />
 Change your user password (kali)<br />
 <pre>passwd kali </pre><br />
-Enter the password you need to set for your user kali(easy number or alphabates only 6 to 10 characters):<br /><br />
+Enter the password you need to set for your user kali(easy number or alphabets only 6 to 10 characters):<br /><br />
 Step 4<br />
 Exit from the root user and remember your password
 <pre> exit </pre><br /><br />